 Hi, it’s Mom.
 Where are you?
 I thought we were having lunch today.

 —Sent 1 min ago

 Hey, babe, what’s the model of that beard trimmer I keep nagging you about

 don’t give a fuck if you’re shopping. sick of you stringing me along. get over here or I’m telling your husband about us

 “Oh, shit,” said Mike.

 The Trimmer Reaper © 2020 Cait Gordon.
 All rights reserved.
 No part of this work may be used or reproduced in any manner whatsoever without permission except in the case of brief quotations in critical articles and reviews.
+This is a work of fiction from the author’s imagination, and any resemblance to persons living or dead is purely coincidental.
 For more information, contact Cait Gordon.
 (Mock book cover image provided by canva.com)